vkola-lab/PodGPT/README.md

   <a href="https://www.medrxiv.org/content/10.1101/2024.07.11.24310304v2"> <img src="figures/Table-1.png"></a>
 </p>

-# 🏆 Benchmarks and Results
+# 🏆 Benchmarks and results
-## Multilingual Benchmarks Description
+## Multilingual benchmarks
 We utilized a comprehensive set of medical benchmarks from the most widely spoken languages in the world, including **_English_**, **_Mandarin_**, **_French_**, **_Spanish_**, and **_Hindi_**.